-147. The Objective of ESS 7 is to provide a tool that may help proponents of projects in forest industry to anticipate, avoid or minimize, and effectively mitigate risks and adverse impacts to environment and to human health and safety within the project's area of influence.
+108. The Objective of ESS 8 is to provide a tool that may help proponents of projects in forest industry to anticipate, avoid or minimize, and effectively mitigate risks and adverse impacts to environment and to human health and safety within the project's area of influence.

-148. ESS 8 applies to Projects that may pose significant environmental risks and risks to human health and safety and to Projects that seek to strengthen employment and livelihoods.
+109. ESS 8 applies to Projects that may pose significant environmental risks and risks to human health and safety and to Projects that seek to strengthen employment and livelihoods.

-- 149. Adequate screening of project activities.
+- 110. Adequate screening of project activities.
 More than in most projects, the proponents of forest industry projects should ensure that proposed activities are screened and assessed for potential risks of negative impacts to environment and human health.
-If significant potential risks are identified, ITTO will require further scoping and assessment of vulnerability, potential impacts, avoidance and mitigation measures, including consideration of alternatives to reduce potential risks. - 150.
+If significant potential risks are identified, ITTO will require further scoping and assessment of vulnerability, potential impacts, avoidance and mitigation measures, including consideration of alternatives to reduce potential risks. - 111.
 Encouraging operators responsibility.
 The proponent should plan in the proposal activities to build capacity of forest industry operators and to develop institutional mechanisms for monitoring forest harvesting and forest industries.
-This should be a priority where such mechanisms are weak. - 151.
+This should be a priority where such mechanisms are weak. - 112.
 Projects with significant risk of GHGs emissions.
-The proponent of projects with significant GHGs emissions should ensure that alternatives are considered and that technically and financially feasible and cost-effective options to reduce project-related GHG emissions and intensity are adopted in a manner appropriate to the nature and scale of the project's operations and impacts.
-Alternative options may include alternative project locations, adoption of renewable or low-carbon energy sources. - 152.
+The proponent of projects with significant GHGs emissions should ensure that alternatives are considered and that technically and financially feasible and cost-effective options to reduce project-related GHG emissions and intensity are adopted in a manner appropriate to the nature and scale of the project's operations and impacts. - 113.
 Community health and safety.
-Protecting local communities from potential hazards caused and/or exacerbated by project activities (including contamination or other natural or manmade hazards), disease, and the accidental collapse or failure of project structural elements is of paramount importance.
 The proponents should evaluate the risks to, and potential impacts on, the safety of affected communities during the design, construction and operation.
 They should show clear plans for establishing preventive measures that are commensurate with the identified risks and impacts.
 These measures will favor the prevention or avoidance of risks and impacts over their minimization and reduction.
-Consideration will be given to potential exposure to both accidental and natural hazards, especially where the structural elements of the project are accessible to members of the affected community or where their failure could result in injury to the community.

-- 153. Infrastructure safety.
-For Projects with structural elements or components whose failure or malfunction may threaten the safety of communities, the proponent will ensure that: (i) plans for project expert supervision, operation, and maintenance are developed and monitored; (ii) independent expertise on the verification of design, construction, and operational procedures is used; and (iii) periodic safety inspections are carried out. - 154.
-Emergency preparedness.
-The proponents are encouraged to include in the proposal how relevant authorities and third parties will be prepared to respond to accidental and emergency situations in a manner appropriate to prevent and mitigate any harm to people and/or the environment.
-To be specially considered are the differential impacts of emergency situations on women, the elderly, children, disabled people, and potentially marginalized groups.
-The proposal plan strengthening the participation of women in decision-making processes on emergency preparedness and response strategies. - 155.
-Pollution prevention.
-The proponent will include in the proposal plans for avoiding the release of pollutants, and when avoidance is not feasible, minimizing and/or controlling the intensity and mass flow of their release.
-This applies to the release of pollutants to air, water, and land.
-The proposal should also indicate how to ensure that pollution prevention and control technologies and practices consistent with international good practices will be applied.
-The technologies and practices to be applied must be tailored to the hazards and risks associated with the nature of the project. - 156.
+Infrastructure safety:.
+For Projects with structural elements or components whose failure or malfunction may threaten the safety of communities, the proponent will ensure that: (i) plans for project expert supervision, operation, and maintenance are developed and monitored; (ii) independent expertise on the verification of design, construction, and operational procedures is used; and (iii) periodic safety inspections are carried out.
+Emergency preparedness: The proponents are encouraged to include in the proposal how relevant authorities and third parties will be prepared to respond to accidental and emergency situations in a manner appropriate to prevent and mitigate any harm to people and/or the environment.
+Pollution prevention: The proponent will include in the proposal plans for avoiding the release of pollutants, and when avoidance is not feasible, minimizing and/or controlling the intensity and mass flow of their release.
+This applies to the release of pollutants to air, water, and land. - 114.
 Waste management.
-The proponent will include in the proposal plans for preventing waste generation and how to reduce its hazardousness to human health and the environment, ensuring high quality of reusing, recycling, recovering, and reaching the target that the recycled waste is used as a major reliable source of raw materials.
-Turning waste into energy should be a priority for the promoter, the energy recovery being limited to non-recyclable materials.
-Where waste generation cannot be recycled or reused, the proponent should plan to promote improved environmentally friendly practices for the treatment, destruction and final disposal of the waste.
+The proponent will include in the proposal plans for preventing waste generation and how to reduce its hazardousness to human health and the environment, ensuring high quality of reusing, recycling, and recovering, .